MarcosIkino/Electrical-Power-Prediction-/README.md

 Electrical-generation-prediction
-This project presents the prediction of the electrical power generation in a gas turbine power plant, using language R with the Linear Regression and Random Forest models.
+This study presents the prediction of the electrical power generation in a gas turbine power plant, applying the Linear Regression, KNN and Random Forest models.